OliviaStRedfern/nzbankfeeds-ynab/README.md

 1. Create a UI
 1. Re-write the CSV importer, there's a lot of room for refactoring in that code
 1. Convert to typescript
+1. Optimise the flows for `-cc` accounts so they re-use an existing session

 ### The fine print
 You need to check with your bank or financial instution before running this code.
 I don't know what their attitude to this method of integration is.
 I also suggest you have 2FA set up for your account, this means that the script needs you to enter you 2FA credential each time it is run, which I argue means this isn't truely automation.